dlwh/draccus/docs/api.md

-# The pyrallis API
+# The draccus API

-Pyrallis is designed to have a relatively small API, you can get familiar with it below 📚
+Draccus is designed to have a relatively small API, you can get familiar with it below 📚

 ## Parsing Interface
-### pyrallis.parse
+### draccus.parse
 ```python
 def parse(config_class: Type[T],
           config_path: Optional[Union[Path, str]] = None,